 The endocannabinoid system plays an important role in appetite control.
 When CBD interacts with the cannabinoid receptors, it can help to promote healthy bowel movements, trigger weight loss, and aid in the digestion of food.

-Several researchers have reported the role of CBD in aiding in hormonal homeostasis.
+Several researchers have reported the role of CBD oil in aiding in hormonal homeostasis.
 We all know that fluctuating hormones can lead to things like acne, and excessive weight gain.

 Related article: Effective Acne Treatment for Teens